jahahjahajaha/discord-channel-deleter-bot/README.md

 1. **Create a GitHub Repository**:
    - Go to [GitHub](https://github.com) and log in
-   - Click "New repository" and name it `discord-channel-manager`
+   - Click "New repository" and name it `discord-channel-deleter-bot`
    - Keep it public or private based on your preference
    - Do not initialize with README, .gitignore, or license (we already have these)